mooreniemi/graph-function/README.md

 In general, you'll be using or creating a `Comparison` and executing `#of` on it to provide it with `Method` objects that operate on the same parameter types.

-The simplest usage--suitable for a large class of exercises--is if you're comparing two functions that take a single argument of `Array[Int]` type:
+The simplest usage (suitable for a large class of exercises, in my experience) is if you're comparing two functions that take a single argument of `Array[Int]` type:

 ```ruby
 c = YourClass.new # this class has #function_name_one & #function_name_two